xrazis/haris.razis.com/content/posts/cappadocia.md

 possible between the two sexes.

 A catalyst to modernizing Turkey was Kemal Atatürk.
 He reformed the country's political, economical, and cultural sectors.
-The alphabet was changed from Ottoman to a latin based one.
+The alphabet was changed from the Ottoman to a latin based one.
 Women received equal civil and political rights, and a right to vote.
 The list goes on.
-He is commemorated through turkey and even today, at the time of his death (09:05 on the 10th of November) vehicles and people stop for one minute in remembrance.
+He is commemorated through turkey and even today, at the time of his death (09:05 on the 10th of November), vehicles and people stop for one minute in remembrance.

 Despite the former improvements pointing Turkey to the right direction, it has gotten worse the last decades.
 Human rights violations, lack of freedom of speech, imprisonments, a huge gap between the formal rights and the social